hyndex/Autopilot/docs/en/ros2/px4_ros2_control_interface.md

 _fw_lateral_longitudinal_setpoint->updateWithAltitude(altitude_msl, course);
 ```

-From these setpoints, PX4 will compute the required roll angle, pitch angle and throttle setpoints that are sent to lower level controllers.
+From these setpoints, PX4 will compute the required _roll angle_, _pitch angle_ and _throttle_ setpoints that are sent to lower level controllers.
 This is done as follows:

-- Lateral control output: course setpoint (set by user) &rarr; airspeed direction (heading) setpoint &rarr; lateral acceleration setpoint &rarr; roll angle setpoint.
+- Lateral control output:

+  course setpoint (set by user) &rarr; airspeed direction (heading) setpoint &rarr; lateral acceleration setpoint &rarr; roll angle setpoint.
-- Longitudinal control output: altitude setpoint (set by user) &rarr; height rate setpoint &rarr; pitch angle setpoint and throttle settings.
+- Longitudinal control output:

+  altitude setpoint (set by user) &rarr; height rate setpoint &rarr; pitch angle setpoint and throttle settings.

 Alternatively, you can provide only a course and a height rate setpoint: